czhou578/karpathy-ai-lectures/notes/vocab.md

+## nn.module

+- forward function has to be implemented.

+## nn.Linear

+- intialized randomly using Kaiming initialization

+## Feed Forward Attention

+- The feedforward block is an MLP applied individually to each token.
+It transforms embeddings, introduces non-linearity, and expands feature capacity beyond self-attention.

+## Multiheaded Attention

+- Projection layer: concatenated tensor doesn't have same embedding dimension.
+Linear layer compresses it down to match the embedding dimension.

+- the projection layer is learnable (it's a linear layer), it actually learns a smart weighted combination of all the heads.
+It allows the model to "mix" and combine the information learned by the different attention heads.

+- Responsible for cross head attention.

+- Transformer models maintain consistent embedding dimension for all layers.
+Without the projection layer, this would be incompatible.

 ## KV Cache: avoiding recomputation by using cached key and value matrices in transformer architectures

 ## Hyperparameter: choices about algorithm that you set rather then learn